-Veale Wasbrough Vizards LLP Narrow Quay House, Narrow Quay Bristol, BS1 4QA The Spring Partnership Trust (A company limited by guarantee)
+Veale Wasbrough Vizards LLP Narrow Quay House, Narrow Quay Bristol, BS1 4QA

-Chairman's Statement For the Year Ended 31 August 2022
+Chairman's Statement For the Year Ended 31 August 2023

-I am delighted to present the Annual Accounts for The Spring Partnership Trust (TSPT) for the year ending 31 August 2022.
+I am delighted to present the Annual Accounts for The Spring Partnership Trust (TSPT) for the year ending 31 August 2023.

-The Spring Partnership Trust was established in 2014 and now serves over 2,000 pupils, in five Bromley primary schools.
-Castlecombe Primary School and Dorset Road Infant School successfully amalgamated during the year and were renamed Elmstead Wood Primary School on 1 November 2021.
+The Spring Partnership Trust was established in 2014 and now serves over 1,989 pupils, in five Bromley primary schools.
 The Trust has driven a significant amount of organisational change across the family of schools, ensuring financial and educational security for the long-term benefit of the local communities they serve by:

-- Continually improving the quality of the curriculum so that all schools are now judged good or outstanding by Ofsted. - Focusing on the wellbeing and ongoing development of our staff integral to their professional growth. - Integrating outdoor learning and forest school into the curriculum to develop character and support health and wellbeing. - Continuing our investment in a digital strategy so all pupils will be able to learn in a digital environment in schools - Strengthening established centralised finance, business and HR services which provide consistent and cost-effective services to support school leaders. - Maximising the pupil capacity of all schools so they are a sustainable size. - Planning to develop income streams through facilities lettings and children's wider opportunity clubs.
+- Continually improving the quality of the education, with a dynamic and purposeful curriculum which prepares pupils for the challenges and opportunities of the future. - Focusing on the wellbeing and ongoing development of our staff integral to their professional growth. - Integrating outdoor learning and forest school into the curriculum to develop character and support health and wellbeing. - Continuing our investment in a digital strategy so all pupils will be able to learn in a digital environment in schools. - Strengthening established centralised finance, business and HR services which provide consistent and cost-effective services to support school leaders. - Maximising the pupil capacity of all schools so they are a sustainable size. - Planning to develop income streams through facilities lettings and children's wider opportunity clubs.